 Several non-adaptive hypotheses exist for the evolution of stress-induced mutagenesis.
 It has been suggested that decreasing the mutation rate carries a cost, called the cost of DNA replication fidelity.
 Such a cost may arise from extra energy, time, and resources required for operating the DNA replication proofing and error correction systems (Sniegowski et al. 2000; Johnson 1999).
 Increasing the mutation rate during stress can therefore directly increase the fitness of the individual, regardless of beneficial mutations and adaptation.
 My models do not include a direct cost or benefit for increasing or decreasing the mutation rate.
 Although the cost of fidelity might increase the advantage of stress-induced mutator alleles over non-mutator alleles, it might also increase the success of constitutive mutator alleles in competitions, as these alleles will constitutively benefit from not paying the cost of fidelity.
 However, recent empirical studies suggest that the cost of fidelity does not play an important role in the evolution of constitutive mutator alleles in bacteria (Giraud, Matic, et al. 2001; Mérino et al. 2002; Gentile et al. 2011; Shee et al. 2011).
 Future studies can integrate the cost of fidelity (Johnson 1999) to my models to try and find how the cost of fidelity affects the evolutionary advantage of stress-induced mutagenesis.

 Another cost might be associated with the regulation of the mutation rate: to determine their condition, cells must invest in costly sensory and signaling mechanisms.
 However, such mechanisms already exist for various unrelated purposes, such as the maintenance of cell cycle and homeostasis.
 Therefore, I consider these mechanisms as "free", in terms of fitness costs.
-Indeed, in E. coli mutagenesis is induced by several stress responses that serve other cellular functions (Foster 2007; Al Mamun et al. 2012); this is probably the case in other organisms, too.
+Indeed, in E. coli mutagenesis is induced by several stress responses that serve other cellular functions (Foster 2007; Al Mamun et al. 2012);

 The drift barrier hypothesis (Sung et al. 2012) offers another explanation for the origin of stress-induced mutagenesis: enzymes involved in DNA replication and proofing induced during stress did not become error-prone because natural selection favored the beneficial mutations generated during stress, but rather because they were only rarely expressed and therefore experienced less natural selection on their normal function: maintaining high fidelity during DNA replication.
 This reduced selection allowed deleterious mutations to accumulate in the genes encoding these enzymes (e.g., DNA polymerases), making them error-prone.
 Future research could test this hypothesis by estimating the effective population size and the frequency of stress that allow stress-induced mutagenesis to evolve without generation of beneficial mutations.